-Assessment will occur via Observed History and Physical Exam checklists and encounter assessments for each inpatient week, outpatient clinic and ER shift if applicable.
+Assessment will occur via encounter assessments for each inpatient week, outpatient clinic and ER shift if applicable.

 A midterm review is held with the Clerk to address any concerns and to discuss progress such that if there are concerns, there is time for correction or remediation of any problems.
 Clerks are required to hand in completed assessments prior to the midterm (and exit) interview, failure to do so by the requested deadline may result in receipt of a Professionalism Informal Discussion Form.
 An exit interview is given during the last week of rotation to discuss the student's final mark, to encourage an interactive review of the rotation and to provide constructive feedback on teaching and the rotation in general.